 At the end of the day, learning managers do not always have the luxury of waiting for the better standards to emerge clearly as "winner" before they run eLearning.
 Deployment started yesterday and, today, there's more demand for interactive materials online.

-Experimentation on the adoption of standards is not always a luxury for many but, to the extent feasible in our own contexts, it should be a duty for all us.
+Experimentation on the adoption of standards is not always a luxury for many but, to the extent feasible in our own contexts, it should be a duty for all of us.
 Standards are a means to an end.
 Insofar as we try out new things to be more efficient and effective, we experiment with new standards.
 It's a balance between "the usual" and taking eLearning to new heights.

 We at moodLearning help our partners make informed decisions as to what standards to adopt.
 We also provide the requisite tech support services for you to accomplish your mission in eLearning.